vipickering/vincentp/_drafts/2017-08-01-conversation.md

 ### Behaviour
 Humans do not react favourably to unexpected behaviour.
 Complicating the issue further, acceptable behaviour is predicted based on a changing set of contextual circumstances such as:

-- where the conversation takes place.
+- Where the conversation takes place.
-- when the conversation takes place.
+- When the conversation takes place.
-- whom the conversation is between.
+- Whom the conversation is between.
-- the amount of shared history between participants.
+- The amount of shared history between participants.
-- the nature of the conversation.
+- The nature of the conversation.

 Design systems to be sensitive to factors before producing a response.
 A system can know who it is addressing and the time and date the conversation is taking place.
 If the system is a fixed kiosk, or delivered in another restricted medium this will provide further context as to where the transaction is occurring.
 Finally the system should have access to all the shared history the user has accrued.
 Use the data available to inform you on how the system should respond appropriately.
 For example, if a kiosk was in a museum or library, you would not want loud commanding responses booming out from the device, or personal information read aloud.
 It would cause embarrassment towards the user, resulting in them terminating the transaction.
 Better to rely upon on-screen prompts to direct their attention.